• Home

 Workplace Violence Robbery: Security Plan

-The key points to workplace violence robbery prevention are to limit available cash and put the restaurant security plan out in the open so the potential robbers (even when disguised as former employees) can discover them.
+The key points to workplace violence robbery prevention are to limit available cash and put the restaurant security plan out in the open so that potential robbers (even when disguised as former employees) can discover them.
 This way, the robbers can see, in advance, that your location is a poor target because of limited amounts of available cash and because the chances of getting caught are increased.

-Most businesses tend to hide their security measures fearing that the robbers will discover them and overcome the measures.
+Most businesses tend to hide their security measures fearing that robbers will discover them and overcome the measures.
 Nothing can be further from the truth.

 This theory of deterrence has been validated many times from interviews with incarcerated robbers and by the dropping crime rate at former targets.
 It’s simple math, good targets get robbed more frequently than poor targets.